The

 Monster Pop-Ups See Vita-Brits.

 Monster Tatoo (Topps, 1962?)
 Very rare tattoos with Jack Davis art.
 The backs form the red wrapper.
 I have a few dupes and would prefer to trade them for singles from the same series that I don't have.
 Contact me if you need any or have some to trade.
-Unknown number in series, but over 75 at least.
+Since there are no numbers printed on the 1960s version of this set, the size of the set is uncertain, but there are at least 75 different images.
 Retail: $15 each.
+See our special profile page.

 Monster Tattoos (Topps, 1975) The same images as above were reissued in a smaller set of 60.
 These are numbered in two series, 1a-30a and 1b-30b.
 (Notice that the images are shaded a little different, and unlike the 1960s versions, these actually have numbers on the bottom.)
 The backs form the (yellow, orange, red or blue) wrapper which is distinctly different as well.
 Retail: $5-$10